TomThorpe/UIScrollSlidingPages/README.md

 ```

 ###Implementing TSlidingPagesDataSource
+* `-numberOfPagesForSlidingPagesViewController:` This returns an integer which indicates how many pages the control has.
+The below two methods will then each be called this many times, one for each page.
 * `-pageForSlidingPagesViewController:atIndex:` This returns a `TTSlidingPage` instance containing the view or viewController for the view you want to be in the content area for the page.
 See the diagram below.
 * `titleForSlidingPagesViewController:(TTScrollSlidingPagesController*)source atIndex:(int)index;` This returns a `TTSlidingPageTitle` instance that contains the title text or image of the header for the page.
 See the diagram below.